Nominated Candidate for Division J Director

 I joined Toastmaster to improve my presentation skills.
 I am a qualified civil engineer and owner of a multi-faceted engineering construction company that employed up to 30 people in the Southeast for over 25 years.

-The same skills I used to build my company I am now using to help build clubs.
+I am now using the same skills I used to build my company to help build clubs.
 I joined Kent Speakers in May 2017, They were a club with only 5 active members.
-In my first year as VP Membership, we recruited 13 new members, as Treasurer the following year we recruited 40 new members and currently as President we have a track record of successfully winning numerous membership and retention awards, resulting in a record number of members.
+In my first year as VP Membership, we recruited 13 new members, as Treasurer the following year, we recruited 40 new members and currently as President, we have a track record of successfully winning numerous membership and retention awards, resulting in a record number of members.

 In 2019/20 I served as H37 Area Director.
-Focusing on inter-club relationships which resulted in wonderful inter club collaboration and built what we now call “Club H37”.
+Focusing on inter-club relationships resulted in wonderful inter-club collaboration and built what we now call “Club H37”.
 The Area received a Select Distinguished award.